02 Settling In

 Christmas Candle made by old friend and classmate William Hollands, Christmas 1961

 Christmas was coming when Miss Thorpe plonked a big box of old Christmas cards on Karen Swandale’s desk.
-Though an invitation for us to choose one, for the calendars we were making, was quickly retracted.
+Though an invitation to choose one for the calendars we were making was quickly retracted.

 ‘Stop!
 Put them back!’ cried Miss Thorpe when a disorderly rabble gathered around Karen’s desk.
 ‘Sit down and I’ll call you one at a time.’